How to Pick the Correct Size

-Some masks sitting at the lower end of the full face mask price range are made with stiffer materials that aren't so forgiving with faces of not-so-average size.
+Some of the masks that sit at the lower end of the full face mask price range are made with stiffer materials which aren't as forgiving with faces of not-so-average size.

 What all fail to mention is that it's not just the length of your face that counts for comfort and a good fit, but also it's width.
-The size of your nose also counts.
+The size of your nose can also be a factor.

 Faces that aren't so average